ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/invertebrate/malaise-trapping/malaise-trapping-mapping.md

 # Malaise trapping protocol mapping

-The mapping of the source app data to the TERN Ontology on this page is applicable to the [Malaise trapping protocol](https://linked.data.gov.au/def/nrm/4a2c4309-da43-4ad4-b1eb-637d2e70580d) protocol.
+The mapping of the source app data to the TERN Ontology on this page is applicable to the [Malaise trapping protocol](https://linked.data.gov.au/def/nrm/4a2c4309-da43-4ad4-b1eb-637d2e70580d) protocol in [Invertebrate Fauna](https://linked.data.gov.au/def/nrm/0ad98270-707f-4a78-acd1-666faa2c124e) module.

 Mentions of observable properties should refer to [malaise-trapping/overview](/information-models/tern-ontology/dev-guide/dawe-protocol/invertebrate/malaise-trapping/overview) for the feature type and value type information.